midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 ### Binding

 Information about the cover (such as type of leather or fabric), its ornamentation (such as gilt or blind, tooled or stamped), fastenings (such as clasps or ties) and other hardware (bosses, cornerpieces, chain remnants), and damage or repairs to the cover.
-Preferred terminology comes from the Ligatus Language of Bindings (LoB) Thesaurus [https://www.ligatus.org.uk/lob](https://www.ligatus.org.uk/lob).
+Preferred terminology comes from the [Ligatus Language of Bindings (LoB) Thesaurus](https://www.ligatus.org.uk/lob).

 ### Watermarks